jackyzha0/quartz/content/notes/24-network-security.md

 process
 - sender and reciever do not share secret key
 - public key known to all
-- pricate key known ony to reciever
+- private key known ony to reciever

-- use public key to encrypt
+- sender uses their public key to encrypt
-- use private key to decrypt
+- reciever uses their private key to decrypt

 public key reqs
 - ![](https://i.imgur.com/DrH8hmU.png)